 In 1996, a seventh planning guide was published providing information and model ordinances for rural cluster development.
 The official mapping guide was also updated in 1996, and the land division control guide was updated in 2001.
 Work on an update to the zoning guide was originally scheduled for 2014, but was delayed until 2016 due to commitments to other Commission planning programs.
-During 2016 and 2017, work on an update to the Zoning Guide, focused on updating sections of the model zoning ordinance affected by recent changes to State law or Court decisions.
+During 2016 2017, and 2018, work on an update to the Zoning Guide, focused on updating sections of the model zoning ordinance affected by recent changes to State law or Court decisions.
+Additional work in 2018 focused on preparing model zoning regulations to allow the development of affordable housing.
 The following have been posted on the SEWRPC website:

-- Regulations for Exclusive Agricultural zoning districts not claiming farmland preservation tax credits, and consistent with limitations placed on local regulation of livestock facilities by State law - Regulations for nonconforming uses and structures - Shoreland regulations for areas adjacent to navigable waters in cities and villages - An updated model bluff erosion setback ordinance for Lake Michigan bluffs, developed in cooperation with Wisconsin Sea Grant in 2002 - Links to DNR model ordinances for floodplain, county shoreland, and city and village shorelandwetland zoning regulations - A model ordinance for mobile (cell) tower facilities prepared by the Wisconsin Towns Association - Model Farmland Preservation zoning ordinances consistent with State requirements for farmland tax credits prepared by the Department of Agriculture, Trade, and Consumer Protection - Updated sign regulations to comply with the 2015 Reed v.
-Town of Gilbert Supreme Court decision, which requires sign regulations to be content-neutral

-County and local zoning regulations, if properly designed, can help implement regional plans.
-The new Zoning Guide will include information and model ordinance language to assist in implementing regional plan recommendations, such as property maintenance requirements and zoning to accommodate various housing types to help implement recommendations from the regional housing plan, conservancy zoning regulations to help protect environmental corridors and other natural resource areas, and zoning to help preserve prime farmland.
+- Regulations for Exclusive Agricultural zoning districts not claiming farmland preservation tax credits, and consistent with limitations placed on local regulation of livestock facilities by State law - Regulations for nonconforming uses, structures, and lots based on changes to the Wisconsin Statutes through 2017 - Shoreland regulations for areas adjacent to navigable waters in cities and villages - An updated model bluff erosion setback ordinance for Lake Michigan bluffs, developed in cooperation with Wisconsin Sea Grant in 2002 - Links to WDNR model ordinances for floodplain, county shoreland, and city and village shorelandwetland zoning regulations - Links to model stormwater management and erosion and sedimentation control ordinances - Regulations for wind energy systems - A model ordinance for mobile (cell) tower facilities prepared by the Wisconsin Towns Association - Model Farmland Preservation zoning ordinances consistent with State requirements for farmland tax credits prepared by the Department of Agriculture, Trade, and Consumer Protection - Updated sign regulations to comply with the 2015 Reed v.
+Town of Gilbert Supreme Court decision, which requires sign regulations to be content-neutral housing types to help implement recommendations from the regional housing plan, conservancy zoning regulations to help protect environmental corridors and other natural resource areas, and zoning to help preserve prime farmland.
 Information and model ordinance language to promote mixed-use and compact development in urban service areas, and to accommodate rural development at appropriate densities will also be included to assist in implementing recommendations from the regional land use and transportation plan.
-More specifically model ordinances will be developed to support the transit oriented development recommendations included in the regional land use and transportation system plan (VISION 2050).
+More specifically model ordinances will be developed to support the affordable housing and transit oriented development recommendations included in the regional housing plan and regional land use and transportation system plan (VISION 2050).
 In addition, model regulations to help preserve highway capacity by limiting the number and location of driveways, providing adequate on-site parking and loading facilities and providing appropriate vision clearance triangles at street intersections will also be included.